MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 # Schemas
-The following document outlines the required schemas for data that will be manually uploaded into Dynamics 365 Fraud Protection.
+The following document outlines the required schemas for historical data that will be bulk uploaded into Dynamics 365 Fraud Protection as CSV files.
+Please see [Data upload](data-upload.md) for guidelines on the upload procedure.
+For data to be ingested via the API, see [Send real-time data](real-time-api.md).

+Note that all DateTime fields are formatted in ISO8601.
+Example: DateTime.UtcNow.ToString("o"), with a result of "2019-03-14T20:18:11.254Z".

 ## Transactions
 Used in the Diagnose, Evaluate, and Protect experiences.